fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 the *option* to profile it against normal evaluation.
-We ran preliminary benchmarking in [#54](https://github.com/fbk-most/civic-digital-twins/issues/54) and concluded that the matter is not urgent, but a potential performance benefit is there and further investigation is needed.
+We ran preliminary benchmarking in [#54](https://github.com/fbk-most/civic-digital-twins/issues/54) and concluded that the matter is not urgent, but a potential performance benefit is there and further investigation is needed to decide whether to merge the Numba branch.

-The simplest way to turn on JIT compilation — assuming you are in the right branch — is to append `jit` to `DTMODEL_ENGINE_FLAGS`:
+The simplest way to turn on JIT compilation — assuming you are in the right branch — is to use `DTMODEL_ENGINE_FLAGS`:

 ```bash
 # if you only want to use the JIT compiler